-Jill S. Tietjen, P.E., MBA is the CEO of the National Women's Hall of Fame.
+Jill S. Tietjen, P.E., MBA is the founder, president and CEO of Technically Speaking, Inc. She also served as CEO of the National Women's Hall of Fame.
 She was among the first 10 women to earn an engineering degree from the University of Virginia.
 Early in her career at Duke Power Company, Tietjen earned an MBA from UNC Charlotte, which has enabled her to hold many positions in engineering and on corporate boards.
 She is an advocate for women in technical and engineering fields and has worked to advance the public’s knowledge of women’s accomplishments throughout history.

 What led you to earn an MBA at UNC Charlotte?

 Not long after going to work for Duke Power Company I was interested in attending graduate school.
 I worked full-time and graduated with my MBA in 1979.

 Did having an MBA help you advance in your career?

 All of my jobs from 1981 to date have required an MBA or other graduate degree.
 The MBA has also provided me with the solid financial ground that now enables me to sit on corporate boards.

 What led you to write the bestselling book, Her Story: A Timeline of the Women who Changed America?